mempoolco/aiodiskdb/README.md

 ### Try to do its best

-Must be hook the special blocking `on_stop_signal` method to mitigate data losses on exit.
+Hook the blocking `on_stop_signal` method to avoid data losses on exit.
 ```python
 import signal
 from aiodiskdb import AioDiskDB